Deformations of Theta Integrals and A Conjecture of Gross-Zagier: Introduction

 The factorization of the algebraic numbers appearing in the Fourier coefficients of $\tI$ are very closely related to the Fourier coefficients of $E^{*, \prime}$, which suggests that they should reflect the non-archimedean part of the arithmetic intersection between integral versions of $Z_f$ and $Z(W)$ defined over the ring of integers of $F$.
 It would be very interesting to relate this arithmetic intersection to special values of derivatives of $L$-functions as in \cite{BKY12} by applying and refining the results in \cite{AGHMP18}.

 It would be interesting to investigate the analogues of Theorems \ref{thm:factor} and \ref{thm:main} for other CM, \'etale $\Qb$-algebras $E/\Qb$.
 When $E/\Qb$ has degree 4, there are four cases \begin{enumerate} \item $E/\Qb$ is biquadratic, \item $E/\Qb$ is a product of imaginary quadratic fields, \item $E/\Qb$ is cyclic, \item $E/\Qb$ is a non-Galois, quartic extension. \end{enumerate} The CM points $Z(W)$ have a moduli interpretation as abelian surfaces with CM by the reflex CM algebra $E^\#$.
 The present paper treats case (1).
 In cases (2) and (3), the reflex algebras $E^\#$ are quartic, abelian field extensions of $\Qb$, and the CM cycle $Z(W)$ is already defined over $\Qb$.
 In the last case, $E^\#/\Qb$ is a quartic, non-Galois field, and $Z(W)$ is defined over a real quadratic field.
 We plan to extend the ideas and techniques in this paper to prove the analogue of Theorem \ref{thm:main} in cases (2)-(4).
-When $E/\Qb$ is a field of degree greater than 4, one would need some new ideas.
+One difficulty that arises is that the quadratic space of signature $(3, 3)$ will have Witt rank less than 3, making it impossible to apply the Siegel-Weil formula to identify the theta integral with an Eisenstein series.
+Instead, one could try to add a twist to the theta integral (see \cite{Li16}), compute its Fourier expansion, and match it with that of an Eisenstein series.
+When $E/\Qb$ is a field of degree greater than 4, the Hilbert Eisenstein series are over totally real fields of degree greater than 2, hence do not arise from theta integral of elliptic modular forms.
+For such cases, one would need some new ideas.

 In addition, there are other applications of these expected results.
 For cases (2) and (3), by combining the analogue of Theorem \ref{thm:factor} and the idea in \cite{Li21a}, we hope to obtain non-existence result of genus 2 curves with CM Jacobian and having everywhere good reduction in certain families, generalizing the main result in \cite{HP17}.
 In the last case, we expect a variation of our construction to lead to a proof of the factorization conjecture of CM-values of twisted Borcherds product in \cite{BY07}.